aleksstevcic/Medals-AutoCleanup/README.md

 REQUIRES that medal be restarted for old clips to disappear from its database.
 I am not going to handle that, since that will inevitably cause issues if it auto-restarts when the script runs.

+## Required
+  - Python (not sure what version.
+2.7 might work, but no earlier).
+  - Text editor
+  - Very basic knowledge with Task Scheduler in Windows

 ## Install
 1. Copy the three files from this repository.
 2. Extract them to a location.
 Any location is fine, so long as they all exist in the same folder.